taylornelms15/Final-Project-CIS565/README.md

 This repository is laid out in the following manner.
 The top level README lays out high level functionality of the system.
 The separate ROS nodes each have a README that contains more information and performance analysis of the individual components.

+## Project Overview?

+ROS is heavily used in research.
+We utilized the ROS architecture for our design.
+This allows us to use ROS bags to replay back our data and refine our algorithms.
+This also lets us

 ## Design

+add picture of pipeline

+The first step in our pipeline is to classify the important objects in a scene.
+This is done for two reasons.
+Reason 1 is that we need to be able to give a description of what objects are in a scene.
+The second reason is that we can give boundingboxes to the point cloud on where to focus in on.
+Point cloud computation is expensive so this is one way of optimizing.
+Only generate a point cloud in regions where we are interested in. after the point cloud is generated we can then render a 3d mesh!

 ## Build Instructions